-AUTO HEIGHT field (B) may appear on any of the RUN tabs and not necessarily on the RUN 1 tab.
+AUTO HEIGHT field (B) may appear on any of RUN tabs and not necessarily on RUN 1 tab.

-- 8. Select CALIBRATION on the combine display, and press the right arrow navigation key to enter the information box. - 9.
+- 8. Select CALIBRATION on combine display, and press right arrow navigation key to enter information box. - 9.
 Select HEADER (A), and press ENTER.
 The CALIBRATION dialog box opens.

-You can use the up and down navigation keys to move between options.
+You can use up and down navigation keys to move between options.

-10. Follow the calibration steps in the order in which they appear in the dialog box.
-As you proceed through the calibration process, the display will automatically update to show the next step.
+10. Follow calibration steps in order in which they appear in dialog box.
+As you proceed through calibration process, display will automatically update to show next step.

-Pressing the ESC key during any of the steps or letting the system sit idle for more than three minutes will cause the calibration procedure to stop.
+Pressing ESC key during any of steps or letting system sit idle for more than three minutes will cause calibration procedure to stop.